-The 2023 CAPER was available for public review and comment from August 31, 2024 to September 15, 2024.
+The 2023 CAPER will be available for public review and comment from August 31, 2024 to September 15, 2024.
 A notice was published in the Houston Chronicle on August 31st and posted on HCD's website on August 30th.
-The notice was also published in Spanish in La Voz, in the Korean Business Journal, and in Southern Chinese Daily News.
+The notice was also published in Spanish in La Voz, Korean Business Journal, and Southern Chinese Daily News.
 Copies of the published notices are included in the Appendix.
-A draft copy of the CAPER was posted on HCD's website, and copies could be requested at HCD's office (2100 Travis Street).
-There were multiple ways for the public to submit their comments on the draft CAPER, including mail, e-mail, online form, and voicemail.
+A draft copy of the CAPER is posted on HCD's website, and copies can be requested at HCD's office (2100 Travis Street).
+There are multiple ways for the public to submit their comments on the draft CAPER, including mail, e-mail, and voicemail.